arsalanbarolia/Game-EMG-Signal-Interface/README.md

 Built and designed a circuit interface that amplified an electromyogram (EMG) signal on a subject's arm in order to play an adapted Flappy Bird game with each muscle flex sensed as the input.

+Contributor: Manas Agarwal

+The file above named "    " displays a visual demonstration of how the Game EMG Signal Interface functions.
+The video can also be viewed on YouTube -> https://www.youtube.com/watch?v=TGAkV-Wh9EQ

 ## Prototype Game EMG Singal Interface Circuit Design
 ![Dimensions-1](Prototype_Game_EMG_Singal_Interface_Circuit_Design.jpeg)